 To upgrade the installed packages, click Upgrade all packages in Solution on the NuGet window toolbar and then optionally choose which packages should be upgraded.

-Finding and installing NuGet packages
+Find and install NuGet packages

 By default, Rider searches all available package sources, but you can limit the search scope using the corresponding selector:

 A single click on a package source will select the source and deselect all others.
-You can Shift-click to select multiple sources or click All feeds to select all.
+You can Shift -click to select multiple sources or click All feeds to select all.

-To install or upgrade/downgrade a NuGet package
+Install or upgrade/downgrade a NuGet package

 Find the desired package as described above and select it in the left part of the Packages tab